ncsu-cga/research.package/_pages/consent.md

   ..text = "We saved your consent document";
 ```

-Now that you have all the needed steps, you can create the Task for obtaining the consent.
-To do so you have to create an [RPOrderedTask](https://pub.dev/documentation/research_package/latest/research_package_model/RPOrderedTask-class.html) with a unique string identifier and the list of previously created steps.
+Now that you have all the needed steps, these can be combined into an overal task for obtaining the consent.
+This is done by creating a [`RPOrderedTask`](https://pub.dev/documentation/research_package/latest/research_package_model/RPOrderedTask-class.html) with a unique string identifier and the list of the previously defined steps.

 ``` dart
 RPOrderedTask consentTask = RPOrderedTask("consentTaskID", [consentVisualStep, consentReviewStep, completionStep]);